Market-based procurement of black start capability

 How is black start capability procured?

-Until now, black start units have been contracted by the TSOs as part of bilateral contracts with operators of black start units.
-According to Section 12h EnWG, black start capability must in future be procured by the TSOs as a non-frequency ancillary service in a transparent, non-discriminatory and market-based procedure.
-The general conditions for the future procurement procedure have been announced in the Federal Network Agency's determination BK6-21-023.
-The basic prerequisite for participation in market-based procurement is that suppliers comply with the technical and organizational requirements in accordance with BK6-18-249.
-The market-based procurement of black start capability will take place region by region and staggered over time.
+In the past, black start facilities were contracted by the TSOs as part of bilateral contracts with operators of black start facilities.
+In accordance with Section 12h EnWG, black start capability must now be procured by the TSOs as a non-frequency-bound system service in a transparent, non-discriminatory and market-based procedure.
+The framework conditions for the procurement procedures were announced at the beginning of 2023 with the Federal Network Agency's BK6-21-023.
+The basic prerequisite for participation in market-based procurement is that suppliers meet the technical and organizational requirements in accordance with BK6-18-249.
+The market-based procurement of black start capability is carried out region by region and staggered over time.
 A period of several years is planned between the time at which a provider is awarded the contract and the start of the provision period.
-Due to this period providers with existing units that are not yet black start-capable, as well as new systems, can also participate in the tenders.
-The upgrading or construction of the black start unit by the operator must start after the award of the contract and then be completed at the latest by the start of the provision period.
+This means that providers with existing systems that are not yet black-start capable, as well as new systems, can also participate in the tenders.
+The upgrading or construction of the plants by the plant operator must then be completed by the start of the provision period at the latest after the award of the contract.

 Procurement schedule